 I cut a thin strip of pasta into small pieces.
 I rolled the pasta into tiny balls.
 Then, I pressed my thumb down to flatten it into a disc, then slowly smeared my thumb from the center to the edge.
 The pasta curled up with my moving thumb.
 This creates the “ear” shape.

-I seared mushrooms, then sauteed zucchini strips, and reduced some cream before adding the sagnarelli.
+I seared mushrooms, then sauteed zucchini strips, and reduced some cream before adding the sagnarelli pasta.